 As a Harbor High grad who is now a local developer, I am proud of everything we’ve built, but most proud of our 831 Water Street project here in Santa Cruz.

 We have listened to and heard the many questions and comments about the 831 Water Street project, and we have made many changes to be a better neighbor, including removing plans for a rooftop bar, adding serene gardens, reducing building height and mass, increasing setbacks and committing to sustainable building methods, including LEED certification.

-But most importantly, 831 Water Street is offering affordable and workforce housing to Santa Cruz locals who need it.
+But most importantly, 831 Water Street is offering affordable and workforce housing to Santa Cruz locals who need it most.

 “This project would offer 145 units of housing, half of which are significantly below-market-rate, helping to house Santa Cruz’s most vulnerable community members, as well as the city’s teachers, students, essential workers, and young professionals,” says Laura Foote of YIMBY Action.
 “This project will help address our staggering citywide housing shortage.
 In particular, it would add infill housing, helping to reduce the disastrous environmental effects of sprawl.”

 We think 831 Water Street strikes the perfect balance for the community, at exactly the right time.
 We hope you agree.